lottetreg/lottetreg.github.io/_posts/2019-04-21-single-responsibility-principle.markdown

 Our `Game` class is now smaller and has one less responsibility, and the `GameRules` class has the single responsibility of determining whether a game is over.
 This code would make it easier for us to implement either of the two potential changes we came up with earlier.

-We’ve just seen an example of how to address a violation of SRP, but that does not mean that we _should_ have done this refactoring.
+We’ve just seen an example of how to address a violation of the SRP, but that does not mean that we _should_ have done this refactoring.
 The authors of PPP warn that if an application is not _actually_ changing in a way that would cause the responsibilities to change at different times, a separation of responsibilities adds needless complexity.
 Until we have a real reason to, there is no need to separate them.